Luit/buf/docs/buf/alpha/registry/token/delete.md

 ---
 id: delete
 title: delete
-sidebar_position: 0
+sidebar_position: 1
 ---
-Delete a draft of a BSR repository by name.
+Delete a token by ID.

 ```
-buf beta registry draft delete <buf.build/owner/repo:draft> [flags]
+buf alpha registry token delete <buf.build> [flags]
 ```

 ### Flags

 ```
       --force             Force deletion without confirming.
 Use with caution.
   -h, --help              help for delete
+      --token-id string   The ID of the token to delete.
 ```

 ### Flags inherited from parent commands